 How can you redeem miles for Korean Air business class?

-I’ve written a lot about the Korean Air SkyPass program, and specifically how to redeem miles for Korean Air first class.
-Korean Air first class redemptions are pretty wide open, probably thanks largely to the fact that only those with Korean Air miles can book them.
+I’ve written a lot about the Korean Air SkyPass program, and how Korean Air first class redemptions are pretty wide open, probably thanks largely to the fact that only those with Korean Air miles can book them.

 As far as business class goes, in theory you can redeem partner miles (Delta SkyMiles, Alaska Mileage Plan miles, etc.) for Korean Air business class as well.
 However, they only have access to a very small portion of Korean Air’s award availability.